-The headings listed below are the elements for all follow up reports developed under the SBPS.
+The headings listed below are the elements for all follow up reports developed under the PAVE.

 Headings (each heading must be addressed in your plan) Depth of analysis (sample content; you may minimize or maximize chapter content accordingly) 1.
-Business overview Cover page Provide the business/client name, address, telephone, and fax numbers Explain the time period for follow up plan, and provide the preparation date Provide a list of key contacts, including the consultant who prepared the plan Table of contents List headings for reader reference and convenience Executive summary Provide a summary that describes the overall follow up and highlights the modifications and action points

-2. Status of original plan Explain what is working, what

-challenges are remaining and why

-3. Counseling/coaching Describe any counseling or coaching

-involved to prepare the client to use

-the plan as a management tool

-4. Timetable Provide a schedule or timetable for
+Business overview Cover page Provide the business/client name, address, telephone, and fax numbers Explain the time period for follow up plan, and provide the preparation date Provide a list of key contacts, including the consultant who prepared the plan Table of contents List headings for reader reference and convenience Executive summary Provide a summary that describes the overall follow up and highlights the modifications and action points 2.
+Status of original plan Explain what is working, what challenges are remaining and why 3.
+Counseling/coaching Describe any counseling or coaching involved to prepare the client to use the plan as a management tool 4.
+Timetable Provide a schedule or timetable for follow- up (triggering events, milestones, etc.) 5.
+Planning tools Explain measures that provide planning tools to update or modify the plan as required 6.
+Next steps Provide next steps, new strategies Describe how these will be implemented

-follow-up (triggering events,

-milestones, etc.)

-5. Planning tools Identify any weaknesses or problems

-that occurred which hampered the full

-implementation of the plan

-Identify whether new tools are needed

-to stay on track

-6. Next steps Provide next steps, new strategies

-• Describe how these will be

-implemented